BuilderPie/CellScopes_test/docs/installation/docker/24.0.5/CellScopes_for_Docker24.0.5.md

 #### Three port numbers

-To begin with, we describe the meaning for 3 ports to be used for this connection
+To begin with, we describe the meaning for 3 ports to be used for setting this connection.

 - port2:5237
   - Port reserved on the remote machine OS_1 to convey information among the Docker container, OS_1, and OS_2